nodemcu/nodemcu-firmware/docs/modules/ble.md

 - `services` This is a list of tables that define the individual services.
 The primary service is the first service.
 Many examples will only have a single service.

+- `mfg` This is a string to be advertised in the mfg data field.

 ### Service table